Cooba Solar Project

 Members of the community will have the opportunity to provide their feedback on the project to the DTP throughout the approvals process.

-Now the permit application has been lodged with DTP, they will undertake a review of the submitted materials to ensure all required information has been provided, before referring the application to relevant referral authorities for their comments.
+The permit application was lodged with the Department of Transport and Planning (DTP) in August 2023.
+After a review of the submitted materials to ensure all required information has been provided, the DTP referred the application to the relevant authorities for their comments.

-The notice period is typically between two and four weeks.
-However, submissions can be made to DTP up until the time that a decision is made on the application.
+The notice period is a time during which community members can make a submission about the application, however, submissions can be made to DTP beyond the notice period and up until the time that a decision is made on the application.

-Once the notice period is complete, DTP officers can undertake their detailed assessment of the application.
+Once the notice period is complete, DTP officers will undertake a detailed assessment of the application and make a referral to the Minister for determination.

 The Victorian Government’s Solar Energy Facilities: Design and Development Guideline (October 2022) states that a project should manage noise impacts in accordance with the Environmental Protection regulations under the Environmental Protection Act 2017.